 What is Caviar?

-Caviar is a delivery app operating in over a dozen markets that curates the top restaurants in a local area for delivery.
+Caviar is a delivery app operating in thousands of markets and curates the top restaurants in a local area for delivery.
 It is similar to other platforms in that customers can order food on-demand from restaurants within their city.

 Caviar started as an on-demand delivery startup and was acquired by Square in 2014.
-Once Square IPO’d, Caviar by default became one of the few on-demand apps that operates within the scrutiny of a publicly traded company.
+Once Square IPO’d, Caviar by default became one of the few on-demand apps that operates within the scrutiny of a publicly-traded company.
 Square later acquired FastBite and added its operations as a feature of Caviar.
 In many ways, Caviar is Square’s play with restaurants to provide end-to-end services for payment processing, invoicing, inventory, and food delivery.
 Think payment-to-plate.

 On the driver’s side, couriers can deliver using their personal vehicles, motorcycles, scooters, or bikes.
 Caviar has some unique features that make it stand out against the rest of the crowd in the delivery and rideshare space.
 All of these differences are geared to make their platform better for couriers and customers.

 Caviar Driver Pay

 Since Caviar typically services higher-end restaurants, Caviar delivery drivers can expect more expensive orders.
 This means drivers will typically earn more per request and more in tips.

 Since its acquisition by DoorDash, Caviar driver pay is calculated at the same rate as DoorDash driver pay: